 There are a number of public art works that can be discovered within the Gladstone Region, boosting the value and aesthetics of publicly accessed spaces.

-Public Art works range from privately owned works (on public display), through to publicly owned works, either commissioned by a community group or the Gladstone Regional Council.
+Public art works range from privately owned works (on public display), through to publicly owned works, either commissioned by a community group or the Gladstone Regional Council.
 Ephemeral public art is also often on display as well, such as the 'Over the Hill' Pop-Up Public Art Trail along Goondoon Street, Gladstone, that features local artist Geoffrey Head's linocut prints as alumigraphic footpath decals.
-Visit the Education page for more information.

 The 19th century marble statue of the region's namesake, William Ewart Gladstone rests in the glass walkway of the Gladstone Regional Art Gallery & Museum's O'Connell wing.
 Goondoon Street passers-by have the opportunity to view the monument 24 hours a day.
 For more information on this public art sculpture, visit the Museum page.

-If you would like to find out more about the Gladstone Region's Public Art, or find information on this year's 'Pop Up Public Art' project, or speak to a staff member about Public Art, contact us to organise a meeting with the Curator.
+If you would like to find out more about the Gladstone Region's public art, or further information on the next 'Pop Up Public Art' project, or speak to a staff member via: contact us to organise a meeting.

 Gladstone Region 2015 Artist Windows, E Gale (2016)

 The Gladstone Region Regional Arts Development Fund (RADF), a Queensland Government and Gladstone Regional Council partnership program to support local arts and culture in regional Queensland.
 Follow the link for further information: http://gragm.qld.gov.au/radf

 Gladstone Region 2016 Art in Parks, A Richardson (2017)